 Dance is offered from Years 10 to 13 as an option.
 Dance students from all year levels will perform in a dance show at the end of the year.
 This is a fantastic opportunity for the students to showcase the work they have been doing in class.
 The show is also used to assess students for NCEA achievement standards.

-Dance is a university-approved subject where senior students have the opportunity to gain an NCEA subject endorsement at Level 1, 2 and 3.
-Scholarship is offered at Level 3 Dance.
+Dance is a university-approved subject and Scholarship is offered during Level 3 Dance.
 The school offers fantastic facilities for dance with a purpose-built studio.
 This course, at all year levels, is highly practical and provides students with a wide knowledge of dance genres and styles.
+Education in dance promotes personal and social well-being by developing students' self-esteem, social interactions, and confidence in physical expression.

 Exploring dance forms and ideas